An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Results

 The results obtained from the two experiments considered in this section show that both networks segmented the out-of-distribution samples with similar accuracy.
 However, each experiment resulted in different degrees of tortuosity underestimation or overestimation depending on the number of images used for fine-tuning.
-Without fine-tuning, the NSTV overestimated the global tortuosity of the non-tortuous data by approximately $5\%$ when compared to the NSSV performance.
-Similarly, the NSSV underestimated the global tortuosity value of tortuous data by approximately $8\%$ when compared to the NSTV performance.
-It was observed that these errors can be mitigated by applying a fine-tuning step.
+Without fine-tuning, the NSTV overestimated the global tortuosity of the non-tortuous data by approximately $5\%$ compared to the NSNV performance.
+Similarly, the NSNV underestimated the global tortuosity value of tortuous data by approximately $8\%$ compared to the NSTV performance.
+It was observed that these errors could be mitigated by applying a fine-tuning step with 10 to 40 additional images (0.625\% to 2.5\% of the original training set), depending on the tortuosity of the blood vessels.